Welcome to Zealots of Zaldar

 By default, a creature's Defend roll is their (Base Defense + DEX).
 In our example with Thurig, his target Mondo has a Base Defense of d4 and a Dexterity (DEX) of 2.
 Mondo's d4 roll is a 1, so his total defense roll is 1 + 2, or 3.

-5. If the Defend total is greater than the Attack total, then the attack concludes without inflicting any damage.
-If the Defend total is exactly equal to the Attack total, the attack is Parried — the target takes 0 damage and may immediately make a free melee attack against the attacker, if the attacker is within range of the target's melee weapon.
-The attacker defends as normal.
-A Parry attack cannot trigger Counterattack, and Parry cannot trigger on a Counterattack.
+5. If the Defend total is greater than or equal to the Attack total, then the attack concludes without inflicting any damage.
 Otherwise, deduct that Defend total from the Attack total, then reduce the target's HP by this amount.
 If a target's HP is reduced to 0 or below, they are immediately Down (see Down under Statuses).
 If a single wound reduces the target to -10 HP or below, they skip Down entirely and are immediately Unconscious.

 In our example with Thurig's attack against Mondo, Thurig's attack total of 8 is reduced by Mondo's defense total of 3.
 The remaining amount, in this case 5, is deducted from Mondo's Hit Points (HP).
 Since this attack didn't reduce Mondo's HP to 0 or below, he may continue as normal.
 Otherwise, Mondo's status would immediately change to Down.